dgroomes/llm-api-playground/README.md

   going to just drop the Nushell table-style and do raw characters (`X`, `O` and `-`).
 UPDATE 2: Wow, this isn't any better. gpt4o botched the game pretty badly.
 I think I need the many examples.
 Also I'm tempted to log the full history for debugging.
-* [x] DONE File-based.
-Represent the game board in a file.
-Save the request/response history to files.
-* [ ] Can I fine-tune a model with my own content?
+* [ ] Fine-tune a small model over my own content.
+I'd like to at least do fine-turning once, for the sake of it.
+This has to happen in the cloud probably, but if I fine-tune a small model I can run inference locally.
 I want to fine-tune the model with my own README content across all my repositories.
-Not really sure if that will be effective or if it takes a lot more metadata to make it work.
-It's probably not as easy as just feeding it the text?
-UPDATE: what I want is a "semantic search" product over my own data.
+Now that I think about it, fine-tuning for small models is probably a good idea because the capability of local models is relatively low, so we want to juice them for a specific task.
+* [ ] "semantic search" product over my own data.
 I should be able to make that with embeddings?
 Also take care to note that you can use AI for semantic search, but you don't need *generative* AI for the actual response (I think?
 We want to "classify" the query as one of a few Q&As...)
-* [ ] SKIP (I'll stick with HTTP requests) Consider using the OpenAI CLI (a Python package).
-Using the API directly from Insomnia is always a good start but if I want to "if-this-then-that" then I need to reach for a program.
-UPDATE: LangChain is the way to go for if-this-then-that code beyond "hello world" examples, and LangChain has all sorts of well-thought-out "chains" of AI-based automation.
-* [ ] SKIP (I'm using the CodeGPT plugin) Intellij plugin.
-While the ChatGPT UI is overall excellent and I get lots of usage out of it, really want a chat experience lets me use much larger contexts than the ChatGPT UI.
-I've looked at open source options and some are quite good, but those are also implemented in a thick stack including Next.js, TypeScript, TailwindCSS, etc. These technologies are perfectly good, but I need something that I can hack on, and unfortunately I don't have enough time to maintain an understanding of these technologies and the exact codebase of one of these open source projects (at least, I can't do that without LLM superpowers).
-For me, I was thinking of doing htmx + Thymeleaf, but then I realized that I want an enhanced LLM chat experience exclusively for doing development work.
-And I know how to do an Intellij plugin.
-And Intellij has a file explorer which can act as "chat history" and Intellij is a code editor.
-And Intellij has syntax highlighting.
-What other features would I even need?
-It's perfect.
+* [ ] Split into sub-projects
+* [ ] "programmatic" example.
+I'm particularly interested in the UX of streaming the tokens back as they are generated.
+I need a programmatic example for this.

 ## Reference